JimLynx/CI-MS1-Explore-Ireland/README.md

 ##### Existing Features

-> - Designed with HTML5, CSS3 and Bootstrap
+> - Designed with HTML5, CSS3 and Bootstrap.
-> - Single page site with 4 sections acting as individual pages
+> - Single page site with 4 sections acting as individual pages.
-> - Fixed navigation allows the user to easily navigate, regardless of which page visited
+> - Fixed navigation allows the user to easily navigate, regardless of which page visited.
-> - Fixed footer allows the user quick accessibility to social media links
+> - Fixed footer allows the user quick accessibility to social media links.
-> - Auto-scrolling carousel on desktop view for vivid imagery experience
+> - Auto-scrolling carousel on desktop and tablet landscape views for vivid imagery experience.
+> - Fixed, stacked images for mobile views, with soft box-shadow.
-> - Contact Form
+> - Contact Form with radio buttons.

 ##### Features Left to Implement when skills develop

 > - Form submission button needs to be functional (once Javascript is learnt).
-> - Integration of Social media Page to have a live update feeds
+> - Integration of Social media Page to have a live update feeds of planned trips and events.

 ---